GOLF COURSE SUPERINTENDENTS ASSOCIATION OF NORTHERN CALIFORNIA

 Section 1.
 NONPAYMENT OF DUES OR ASSESSMENTS

-All members whose dues are not paid in advance of the calendar year may have services and privileges suspended.
-All members whose dues shall remain unpaid past December 31 shall be subject to a penalty, to be set by the Board of Directors.
-Any member whose dues shall remain unpaid at the end of January shall be dropped from the membership roll of this Association without further notice.
+All members whose dues are not paid in advance of the calendar year November 16 may have services and privileges suspended.
+All members whose dues shall remain unpaid past December 31 November 15 may be subject to a penalty, to be set by the Board of Directors.
+Any member whose dues shall remain unpaid at the end of January shall may be dropped from the membership roll of this Association without further notice.

 Section 2.
 PROHIBITED CONDUCT

 The following conduct is prohibited for members of the Golf Course Superintendents Association of Northern California:

 a) Violations of the Associations Code of Ethics.

 b) Use of the Associations affiliation for the purpose of prompting schemes, ideas, or objects that are detrimental to the Association.

 c) Conduct unbecoming a member or adverse to the purpose of the Association.
 Conduct that is prohibited shall be cause for disciplinary action or expulsion from the membership in accordance with the procedure set forth in Section 3 of this Article.